-A world class chef not only masters his preferred cooking method, but also wields the skills needed to cook up a storm using a variety of cooking techniques.
+A world class chef not only masters his preferred cooking method, but also wields the skills needed to cook up a storm using a variety of cooking and culinary techniques.

-Here is an introduction to some cooking methods that can take your menu and dishes to the next level (with some inspiration, experimentation and creativity, of course).
+Here is an introduction to 10 essential cooking methods that can take your menu and dishes to the next level (with some inspiration, experimentation and creativity, of course).

 Blanching briefly immerses food in boiling water, then plunging it into ice cold water to stop the cooking process.
 It keeps food fresh and its nutrients intact without altering the taste or appearance of the dish.

 Tip: Blanching is also a useful trick to remove membranes from meats, or skins from vegetables.